tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 While there are many ways to acquire census data, one good source is from the [United States Census Bureau](https://www.census.gov/).

-It's worth noting that [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html#:~:text=TIGER%20stands%20for%20the%20Topologically,data%20as%20the%20primary%20source.) is an acronym for "Topologically Integrated Geographic Encoding and Referencing system", and is the United States Census Bureau's database for census and survey mapping.
-[Click here](https://www2.census.gov/geo/pvs/tiger2010st/) for the US Census Bureau directory for TIGER/Line shapefiles for all states, dated 2010.
+Their database for census and survey mapping is called [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html#:~:text=TIGER%20stands%20for%20the%20Topologically,data%20as%20the%20primary%20source.)
+(Topologically Integrated Geographic Encoding and Referencing system), and the directory for TIGER/Line shapefiles for all states, dated 2010, can be found [here](https://www2.census.gov/geo/pvs/tiger2010st/).

-We drew inspiration from the PostGIS guide, [Loader_Generate_Census_Script](https://postgis.net/docs/Loader_Generate_Census_Script.html), and created a script to ease the aquisition and loading of files.
+We drew inspiration from the PostGIS guide, [Loader_Generate_Census_Script](https://postgis.net/docs/Loader_Generate_Census_Script.html), and created a script to ease the aquisition and loading of these shapefiles.
 The following three sections review the portions that require your configuration; the rest will be taken care of for you.

 ### Establish connection string variables